atom/atom/script/vsts/README.md

 verify the builds.
 If build, test, and linting come back clean, we take the build assets generated in the `out` folder on each OS and then stage them as build artifacts.

-For each OS build, we refer to the `ReleaseVersion` variable, which is set in the prior step, to set the `ATOM_RELEASE_VERSION` environment variable to override the version contained in Atom's `package.json`.
+For each OS build, we refer to the `ReleaseVersion` variable, set in the previous phase, to configure the `ATOM_RELEASE_VERSION` environment variable to override the version contained in Atom's `package.json`.

 ### Publish Phase

-If all three OS builds completed successfully, the publish phase will launch the [`script/publish-release`](../publish-release) script to collect the release artifacts created from those builds and then upload them to the S3 bucket from which Atom release assets are served.
+If all three OS builds have completed successfully, the publish phase will launch the [`script/publish-release`](../publish-release) script to collect the release artifacts created from those builds and then upload them to the S3 bucket from which Atom release assets are served.
 If the upload process is successful, a new